 - If you wish your child to be provided with a hot school lunch there is a charge of £2.30

 - Children are welcome to bring a packed lunch at no added cost.

-- If you require an additional session please speak to Mrs Roberts in the school office for availability.
+- If you require an additional session please speak to Mrs McGuigan or Miss Joyce in the school office for availability.